kubernetes/kubernetes/test/integration/ipamperf/README.md

 and X represents the QPS configured for the kubernetes API client, and Y is the number of nodes to create.

-The -d flags set the -v level for glog to 6, enabling nearly all of the debug logs in the code.
+The -d flags set the -v level for klog to 6, enabling nearly all of the debug logs in the code.

 So to run the test for CloudAllocator with 10 nodes, one can run